tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 - Just a few hyperparameters to tune (easier)
   - maxDepth - how deep the tree can be
   - maxBins - how many bins to use for continuous features, this is typically has to be at least the size of highest cardinality categorical feature
-- In MLLib we still need to convert all features to vector, but we will not use OHE (just indexer) -> OHE would lead to worse results as algorithm would give more importance to continuous features
+- In SparkML we still need to convert all features to vector, but we will not use OHE (just indexer) -> OHE would lead to worse results as algorithm would give more importance to continuous features

 ```python
 dt = DecisionTreeRegressor(labelCol="price")